lparry/travel-blog/source/_posts/2014-06-06-spain-the-rest-of-andalusia.markdown

-The Internet tells you you should try and get to the Mezquita early in the morning so you can get photos without all the crowds, but the Internet doesn't factor in not being able to get to sleep until 5am in the morning so I got up around noon and went and had lunch for breakfast, a dish with ox tail that was extremely nice.
+The Internet tells you you should try and get to the Mezquita early in the morning so you can get photos without all the crowds, but the Internet doesn't factor in not being able to get to sleep until 5am in the morning, so I instead got up around noon and went and had lunch for breakfast, a dish with ox tail that was extremely nice.

 After I'd eaten I headed over to the courtyard outside the Mezquita, a huge open space full of orange trees.
-In fact, all of Córdoba is pretty well decked out in them; they seem to be a very common decorative plant in Andalusia.
+In fact, all of Córdoba is pretty well decked out in orange trees; they seem to be a very common decorative plant in Andalusia.

 <a href="http://www.flickr.com/photos/lucasthenomad/13919408747/in/set-72157644463351646" title="The court of oranges by Lucas the nomad, on Flickr"><img src="http://farm3.staticflickr.com/2916/13919408747_13be1c076f_c.jpg" width="800" height="601" alt="The court of oranges"></a>